swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

 ### Connection using a USB to TTL

 Once the ports are connected, plug the adapter into your computer.
 You now need to find the **device file descriptor**.
-To do that enter the following command : `sudo dmesg`.
+To do that, enter the following command: `sudo dmesg`.

 Typically, it will be assigned to `/dev/ttyUSB0` **if you don't have any other peripheral devices attached**.

-Under Ubuntu or Debian, a non-root user cannot have access to serial ports such as ttyS0 or ttyUSB0 if he is not a member of the **dialout** group !
-The equivalent group on Arch based distributions is **uucp**.
+Under Ubuntu or Debian, a non-root user cannot have access to serial ports such as ttyS0 or ttyUSB0 if he is not a member of the **dialout** group!
+The equivalent group on Arch-based distributions is **uucp**.
 In other words, you just have to add yourself to this group to have access.

 * Ubuntu or Debian: `sudo usermod -a -G dialout $USER`
-* Arch based: `sudo usermod -a -G uucp $USER`
+* Arch-based: `sudo usermod -a -G uucp $USER`

 ### Detect the baud rate